netpoetica/TouchCarousel/README.md

-TouchCarousel
+Touch Carousel
 =============

-A jQuery Touch-enabled, auto-scrolling and infinite carousel for all devices including mobile
+A jQuery/JavaScript Touch enabled, auto-scrolling and infinite carousel for all devices including mobile

 TouchCarousel.js
 by Keith Rosenberg (http://www.github.com/netpoetica)

-Description:
 TouchCarousel is an infinitely-looping, indexable carousel which can be configured in many ways.
 See options for details.
 TouchCarousel assumes you want this carousel to work on a mobile device or tablet - if that's not the case, pass options with touchDisabled = true.
 If you